rschmaelzle/rs103/chapters/en/chapter3.md

 - Lochbuehler, K., Tang, K. Z., Souprountchouk, V., Campetti, D., Cappella, J. N., Kozlowski, L. T., & Strasser, A. A. (2016).
 Using eye-tracking to examine how embedding risk corrective statements improves cigarette risk beliefs: implications for tobacco regulatory policy.
 Drug and alcohol dependence, 164, 97-105.
 - Meernik, C., Jarman, K., Wright, S. T., Klein, E. G., Goldstein, A. O., & Ranney, L. (2016).
 Eye tracking outcomes in tobacco control regulation and communication: a systematic review.
 Tobacco regulatory science, 2(4), 377-403.
 - Sanders-Jackson, A., Clayton, R. B., Tan, A. S., & Yie, K. (2019).
 Testing the Effect of Vapor in ENDS Public Service Announcements on Current Smokers and ENDS Users’ Psychophysiological Responses and Smoking and Vaping Urge.
 Journal of health communication, 24(4), 413-421.
+- Howell, M., Ekman, D. S., Almond, A., & Bolls, P. (2018).
+Switched on: How the timing of aversive content in traffic safety videos impact psychophysiological indicators of message processing.
+Health communication.
+34(13):1663-1672.

 </exercise>